 Value Proposition and a Whole Offer

-I had shared what I personally, my team, and my company really needed – in our own terms with all of the sales teams.
-I had shared that I needed a “reliable support model,” “education and risk mitigation as my team executed upon an aggressive timeline,” a “company with a shared vision and understanding of what digital content can mean to our bottom line.”
-The second and ultimately winning sales team responded to this by delivering not just the obvious product elements (switches and routers) but by surrounding it with all of the elements that addressed our stated needs, creating a value proposition that they delivered upon very effectively.
+I had shared what I personally, my team and my company really needed – in our own terms with all of the sales teams.
+I had shared that I needed a “reliable support model,” and that I needed a path for educating my operations team on the new technology.
+Because we had a very aggressive timeline to meet the business requirements, it was critical that we had a risk mitigation model in place as my team executed and ramped up.
+And finally, I was very open with them about the strategic nature of this technology play and the role it played in our broader business strategy.
+The ultimately winning sales team responded to this by delivering not just the obvious product elements (switches and routers) but by surrounding it with all of the elements that addressed our stated needs, creating a value proposition that they delivered upon very effectively.

-The “whole offer” they proposed and ultimately provided included far more than a product meeting a laundry list of performance superlatives.
-They demonstrated that they listened and put together a comprehensive combination of product and service features to bring value to our business inclusive of:
+The “whole offer” they proposed and ultimately provided included far more than a technology product that met a laundry list of performance superlatives.
+They demonstrated that they listened and put together a comprehensive combination of product, service, and support features to bring value to our business inclusive of:

 Products: Quality technology products that both met our immediate needs;

 Shared Understanding of Our Vision for Digital Content Delivery: A non-disclosure view of how the solutions they were recommending today would continue to evolve to meet our needs and our vision of the digital infrastructure for content and entertainment delivery of the future; Inclusion of myself and my CIO into an advisory organization to continue to influence future product enhancements;